Marketing to China it's also an Agency

 Gaming Forums: Gaming communities take to very active forums such as Baidu Tieba, Tianya or Douban to converse, these relevant and active topic threads can be tapped into by promoting your game and creating a ‘buzz’ here.

 Quality Content: Quality Chinese content is the key, it’s important to understand the consumer and what gamers expect.
-They are very discerning in China and love technical news about the game’s development and the opportunity to collaborate in it’s development with open source gaming/trial versions etc. Promoting gamers to engage via your articles and press releases allows you to build a very loyal following.
+They are very discerning in China and love technical news about the game’s development and the opportunity to collaborate in its development with open source gaming/trial versions etc. Promoting gamers to engage via your articles and press releases allows you to build a very loyal following.

-Need a Digital Marketing in China ?
+Do You Need To Do Digital Marketing in China?

 We are a specialist digital marketing agency based in Shanghai.
 We can be your partner in China to facilitate your growth in the gaming sector.
 For more information please get in touch without an expert team.